UmangAgarwal257/Donezo/README.md

 # Donezo

 A modern web application that sends personalized weekly review emails in the style of tech visionaries like Elon Musk and Steve Jobs.
-Built with Next.js, Express, and MongoDB.

 ## ✨ Features